MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Label.md

 - **DefaultShareLinkPermission**: Specifies the permissions for the sharing link for a site when the label scope includes **Groups & sites**, and the permissions for the sharing link for a document when the label scope includes **Files & emails**.
 Available values are View and Edit.
 Example: `Set-Label -Identity General -AdvancedSettings @{DefaultShareLinkPermission="Edit"}`.
 For more information, see [Use sensitivity labels to configure the default sharing link type for sites and documents in SharePoint and OneDrive](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-default-sharing-link).

 - **MembersCanShare**: For a container label, specifies how members can share for a SharePoint site.
 Available values are MemberShareAll, MemberShareFileAndFolder, and MemberShareNone.
 Example: `Set-Label -Identity General -AdvancedSettings @{MembersCanShare="MemberShareFileAndFolder"}`.
 For more information, see [Configure site sharing permissions by using PowerShell advanced settings](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-teams-groups-sites#configure-site-sharing-permissions-by-using-powershell-advanced-settings).

+**SMimeEncrypt**: Specifies S/MIME encryption for Outlook.
+Available values are True, and False (the default).
+Example: `Set-Label -Identity "Confidential" -AdvancedSettings @{SMimeEncrypt="True"}`.
+For more information, see [Configure a label to apply S/MIME protection in Outlook](/microsoft-365/compliance/sensitivity-labels-office-apps#configure-a-label-to-apply-smime-protection-in-outlook).

+**SMimeSign**: Specifies S/MIME digital signature for Outlook.
+Available values are True, and False (the default).
+Example: `Set-Label -Identity "Confidential" -AdvancedSettings @{SMimeSign="True"}`.
+For more information, see [Configure a label to apply S/MIME protection in Outlook](/microsoft-365/compliance/sensitivity-labels-office-apps#configure-a-label-to-apply-smime-protection-in-outlook).

 ```yaml
 Type: PswsHashtable